 - Recommendation from faculty or administrator

-Fee covers tuition, housing, breakfast, some other meals, cultural events, and trips (airfare not included).
+Fee covers tuition, housing, breakfast and special meals, class trips and tours, cultural events, and transportation pass.
+Airfare is not included.

 Dr. Christy DeVader